MatthiasKunnen/opn/docs/cli/opn_file.md

 ### Options

 ```
   -h, --help               help for file
+      --mime-type string   Set the mime type of the file and skip automatic determination.
       --skip-cache         Do not use the cache.
 Instead, all lookups are performed on the file system.
 ```

 ### Attaching to terminal